sparkmeter/sink/docs/protocol.md

 ### Mismatched Client

 The client's instantiated_at was not what the server expected.
-Events should not be sent or received.
+The connection will close.

 ### Mismatched Server

 The server's instantiated_at was not what the client expected.
-Events should not be sent or received.
+The connection will close.

 ### Quarantined

-The client should either disconnect or stay connected with an infrequent ping, but not send or receive messages.
-The server will not send messages to or receive messages from the client until the client has been removed from quarantine by the server.
-The client is removed from quarantine when the server sends a `UNQUARANTINED` connection response.

-### Unquarantined

-The client has been removed from quarantine and may send and receive events.
+The client has been quarantined and the connection will close.
+The client may retry at a later point.

 ### Unsupported Protocol Version

 The client requested to use a protocol version the server does not support.
-The client should either disconnect or stay connected with an infrequent ping.
+The connection will close.

 ## PUBLISH